Richard Crossman: Early life

-Crossman was born on Sunday, 15 December 1907 at Buckhurst Hill House, Essex, the son of Charles Stafford Crossman, a barrister and later a High Court judge, and Helen Elizabeth (née Howard).
+Crossman was born on 15 December 1907 at Buckhurst Hill House, Essex, the son of Charles Stafford Crossman, a barrister and later a High Court judge, and Helen Elizabeth (née Howard).
 Helen was of the Howard family of Ilford descended from Luke Howard, a Quaker chemist and meteorologist who founded the pharmaceutical company Howards and Sons.

 Crossman grew up in Buckhurst Hill, Essex, and was educated at Twyford School, and at Winchester College (although founders' kin privileges at Winchester were abolished in 1857, Crossman was "founder's kin", being descended from William of Wykeham through John Danvers, one of his father's ancestors), where he became head boy.
 He excelled academically and on the football field.
 He studied Classics at New College, Oxford, where he was friendly with W.H.
 Auden.
 He received a double first and became a fellow in 1931.
 He taught philosophy at the university before becoming a Workers' Educational Association lecturer.
 He was a councillor on Oxford City Council, and became head of its Labour group in 1935.